fhiso/sources-and-citations/citation-elements.md

 respelling would be tagged `eo`, the language code for Esperanto.

-{.note} Frequently *translation sets* will contain only a single *string*.
+{.note} Frequently *translation sets* will contain only a single *string*, and often most of the *strings* in *translation sets* in a given document will be in the same language.

 Although the *language tags* is *required*, it need not be explicit in the serialisation.
-A serialisation format may provide a mechanism for stating the document's default *language tag*, and may provide a global default such as `und`, defined in &#x5B;[ISO 639-2](http://www.loc.gov/standards/iso639-2/)] to mean the language is undetermined.
+A serialisation format *may* provide a mechanism for stating the document's default *language tag*, and *may* provide a global default which *should* be a language-neutral choice such as `und`, defined in &#x5B;[ISO 639-2](http://www.loc.gov/standards/iso639-2/)] to mean an undetermined language.
+In the absence of an explicit or implicit *language tag*, applications *must not* apply their own default, and *must* treat the *string* as if it had the *language tag* `und`.

+{.example} The [CEV RDFa] standard provides a means for *citation elements* to be extracted from HTML, and uses HTML's `lang` attribute to provide a default *language tag* for the document or a part of the document.
+Thus, if the document begins `<html lang="pt_BR">`, it is not necessary to tag each *string* separately for them to be understood to be in Brazilian Portuguese.
+HTML does not define a default *language tag* that applies in the absence of a `lang` tag, and applications *must not* apply one.

 Where possible, the first *string* in the *translation set* *should* be the untranslated, and ideally untransliterated form of the *citation